Raymond's

-Raymond's was an eastern Massachusetts department store company of the 19th and 20th centuries, extant from the 1870s to 1972.
+Raymond's was an American department store company of the 19th and 20th centuries, extant from the 1870s to 1972 and located in Eastern Massachusetts.
 The main store was at Washington Street and Franklin Street in downtown Boston.

+History

-Shortly after the Great Boston fire of 1872 that destroyed much of the downtown shopping district, George J. Raymond (1852-1915) pitched a tent downtown and sold an assortment of hats he bought at a fire sale.
+Shortly after the Great Boston Fire of 1872, which destroyed much of the downtown shopping district, George J. Raymond (1852–1915) pitched a tent downtown and sold an assortment of hats he bought at a fire sale.
 His store then later became a permanent fixture on Washington Street.

-The store was more downscale and freewheeling than nearby competitors such as Filene's and Jordan Marsh.
+Raymond's was more downscale and freewheeling than nearby competitors such as Filene's and Jordan Marsh.
 A typical sale (supported by advertising and covered by the local newspapers) would find the contents of an entire distressed or overstocked out-of-town clothing store bought up and dumped in random piles on tables and counters.
 But Raymond's did carry many good-quality items, often at good prices.